aldavigdis/dockpress/readme.md

 will refer to that server when fetching images and other media from your Media Library.

-This featue is disabled for logged-in users with the `upload_files` ability.

 ### Tweak PHP memory use

 You can set the following environment variables, which will then be applied to